 SML8018 - Translating for the European Union's Institutions (Module Leader)

-I also punctually supervise MA dissertations/projects in Translation Studies as part of SML8016-Translation Project and SML8098-Dissertation.
+- MA dissertations/projects in Translation Studies as part of SML8016-Translation Project and SML8098 Dissertation.

-- Translation Studies, in particular the notions of translation and identity.
+- Translation Studies, in particular the notions of translation and (national) identity and translation pedagogy;

 Latest publication in the field of learning and teaching: